 Dam makes Kookaburra not suitable for children

 The veranda looks out over the dam which, especially during the warmer months, is fringed with flowering water lillies and is populated by native ducks and with frogs, fish and shrimp.The dam supplies garden water to the entire property and is the source for bath, shower and hot-water service water for all cottages.
 Such water is filtered and treated on top of the hill before delivery.
 It is the immediate proximity of the cottage to the dam and the diving board from the verandah which makes Kookaburra an unsuitable cottage for families with children to stay or to invite visits by casual guests with children.
-It is also an unsuitable location for anyone else who is not an experienced capable swimmer.
+It is an unsuitable location for anyone who is not an experienced capable swimmer.
 The water is opaque, untreated, generally cold and up to 6m deep.
 The fencing on the verandah is not required to be, nor is it, in any way compliant with pool fencing regulations required of town residential lots or of rural lots on smaller acreage.
-Though there is a diving board and we, as owners, privately use the dam for swimming we hereby advise prospective guests that the dam is a potential health, safety and drowning risk.
+Though there is a diving board and we, as owners, privately and occasionally use the dam for swimming we hereby advise prospective guests that the dam is a potential health, safety and drowning risk.
 Our accommodation contract (see under Tariff Tab) specifically prohibits the use of dams for swimming in by guests.
 Please inform your party of this prohibition and prevent anyone from breaching it.